 You may lose some or all of the principal capital you initially invest.
 This could be due to a number of reasons depending on the investment strategy, such as: a fall in the underlying value of the property asset(s), an unforeseen problem with a property development leading to an increase in the total project cost, a downturn in the UK economy and/or property market, or multiple downstream borrowers defaulting on their loans.

-Propio investments are illiquid, and you must be prepared to hold the investment until maturity.
-Although early exits are possible, this will depend on finding another investor to buy your investment from you at the prevailing market rate.
-If you exit early, it is highly likely that you will not receive the full returns set out at the start of the investment and you will need to pay for any costs incurred in the transfer.
+Propio investments are highly illiquid, and you must be prepared to hold the investment until maturity (usually 12 months).
+Although early exits may be possible, this will depend on finding another investor to buy your investment from you at the prevailing market rate.
+If you exit early, you may lose some or all of the money you invested and you will need to pay for any costs incurred in the transfer.
 There is no liquid secondary market for these investments and so there can be no guarantee of the ability to sell.

 Dividends from income producing property or interest from bonds are not guaranteed.
 For example, lower than expected rents may be agreed on a property, leading to a lower rental dividend, or a property may be sold at a lower value than initially expected thus affecting the coupon of the related bond.
 While the developer is obliged to pay the initially agreed upon coupon payment, a renegotiation may occur to reduce this coupon if Propio deems it necessary.